remon-rakibul/resume-categorization-ml/readme.md

 ####  **Chosen Model and Rationale**
 Multiple machine learning models were trained and evaluated to determine the best approach for classifying resumes into categories.
 The models considered included:

+- **One Vs Rest Classifier (OVR)**
 - **Support Vector Machine (SVM)**
 - **K-Nearest Neighbors (KNN)**
 - **Random Forest (RF)**
 - **Decision Tree (DT)**

 Each model was trained on the same dataset and evaluated using accuracy scores on both the training and testing sets.
-Among these, the **Support Vector Machine (SVM)** model was chosen as the final model due to its superior accuracy.
+Among these, the **One Vs Rest Classifier (OVR)** model was chosen as the final model due to its superior accuracy.

 #### **Preprocessing and Feature Extraction**
 For Preprocessing and feature extraction the following methods were applied: